control-owl/control-owl.github.io/_posts/2025-04-07-hello-world.md

 ## Random generator

 I’m no scientist (at least not with a diploma), I have no idea how to set up a clean lab, nor do I want lasers in my apartment to generate keys.
 And I have to do it once in my life.
 Do I really need lasers and stuff? (yes) Like with every project, I start by searching if there’s already something out there that I want.
 Is it expensive?
 Can it be used daily?
 Will this change my life?
-All commercial lasers and kits are too big, too clumsy, too heavy, and if you make millimeter mistakes, it can be the opposite of random.
+All commercial **lasers** and kits are too big, too clumsy, too heavy, and if you make millimeter mistakes, it can be the opposite of random.
 Like I said, I’m no scientist; a better word would be mathematician.
 After extensive research, I only found one institute that does exactly what I want:

 ## The Australian National University (ANU)

-Finally, some scientific stuff.
+Finally, some **scientific stuff**.
 Hell yeah!
 [ANU][anu], you’re the best.
 The scientists there made groundbreaking technology, but nobody hypes it.
 I think the idea is brutal.
 If this thing is as how they promote it, then my PC’s RNG is a piece of shit!
+They have lasers and vacuum, something what i will never had.
 I tried to ask so many questions about how this works.
 Is it random?
-Can it be backtracked?
-As we humans understand this world, it’s it is random (at least in 2025, will see in 50 years).
+I watched so many videos about this topic.
+Can it be bruteforced?
+As we humans understand this world, it’s it is **trully random** (at least in 2025, will see in 50 years).
 The problem now was, how should I do it?

 # Finish